 While searching for File Brick in the Windows Store, I came across two more of the file manager apps – My Explorer and File Explorer.
 My Explorer is a free app but File Explorer is a paid app.
 Though it is affordable and is available in the Windows Store at $1.49.

 My Explorer is a simple alternative to the native file explorer in Windows 8.
 You can add the desired folder here for easy navigation.
 This is a Modern UI version of the desktop’s File Explorer.

-My Explorer give you access to manage all your folders and files with a single click and moreover you can also make it personal by adding any files from the local drives making it easy to reach those locations in a few steps.
+My Explorer gives you access to manage all your folders and files with a single click and moreover, you can also make it personal by adding any files from the local drives making it easy to reach those locations in a few steps.

 My Explorer has a few restrictions though, you cannot add the protected or hidden files from the system folder and neither can you launch the files that depend on other files.

 This App is a paid app – but it can help the user browse the local files in a simple and hassle freeway.
 Similar to File Brick and My Explorer you can add files from any of the apps in your local folders.